Shael Oswal: Career

-Shael is an entrepreneur president Director of coal mining company PT Garda Tujuh Buana and singer, his debut video album was Dud (and Kahan Hai Tu), it got a very good response and sold about a lakh copies, he got fame from hit track called Soniye Hiriye in 2006.
+Shael is an entrepreneur president Director of coal mining company PT Garda Tujuh Buana and singer, his debut video album was Dud (and Kahan Hai Tu), it got a very good response and sold about a lakh (100,000) copies, he got fame from hit track called Soniye Hiriye in 2006.
 Later he released many video albums like Jaan Ve, Zindagi, Yaar, Makhmalli Pyaar, Tere Naal, etc., His recent track was "Ishaara" which was released the last valentine at JW Marriott in Chandigarh, the album was directed by Sameksha Oswal under SSO Production and music composed by Vidyut Goswami and had lyrics by Vimal Kashyap.

-In 2022, Oswal along withhis wife Sameksha, produced the film Max, Min and Meowzaki under their production house - SSO Productions.
+In 2022, Oswal along with his wife Sameksha, produced the film Max, Min and Meowzaki under their production house - SSO Productions.